BlueHowl/DiscordBot/README.md

 You can install the necessary dependencies using `pip install -r requirements.txt`

+### Build project

+You can build the project using docker by building the dockerfile using `docker build -t discord-bot .`

+To run your newly built container you can use (e.g : `docker run -d --name discord-bot-container discord-bot  `)

 ## Commands
 	•	/time: Displays the current time.
 	•	The bot will respond to messages that mention it, answering questions about time and providing other helpful information related to learning at Becode.

+  • `/happy-birthdays` - Check for birthdays today

+  • `/next-birthdays` - Check for birthdays in the next 7 days

 ## Customizations